As anti-G20 protests begin, Merkel says growth must be inclusive

 "New and creative forms of attack have to be watched out for," the report said.
 It added Hamburg police are bracing for attempts by activists to disrupt electrical power in Hamburg.

-Sunday's demonstration was organized by a group called "Protest Wave G20", with 50,000 to 100,000 protesters expected on an afternoon march through the city center.
+Sunday's demonstration was organized by a group called "Protest Wave G20".
 Other demonstrations this week are called "Welcome to Hell" and "G20 Not Welcome".

+Justice Minister Heiko Maas warned against violence.
+"It's a criminal act to set car tires on fire or injure police officers," he told a group of newspapers.
+"There's no justification for that at all and offenders will be prosecuted."